 - For a period of 20 working days after the results have been announced, students who have taken a written examination may submit a request to discuss the results with the relevant examiner.
 This discussion will take place within a reasonable time span and at a place and time determined by the examiner. - 2.
 As soon as possible after the results of an oral examination have been announced, an opportunity is arranged to discuss the results, either at the student's request or at the instigation of the examiner.
-At this meeting, the reasons behind the marks awarded will be explained. - 3.
+At this meeting, the reasons behind the marks awarded will be explained.
+During the discussion of the assessed work, it is not permitted to copy the underlying examination guestions in any way, unless the examiner gives permission. - 3.
 In cases where a collective discussion is organised by or on the instructions of the examiner, a student may only submit a request, as described in the preceding section, if he/she was present at the collective discussion and if he/she provides a good reason for the request or if, due to circumstances beyond his/her control, he/she was unable to attend the collective discussion. - 4.
 The Board of Examiners may permit departures from the provisions of sections 2 and 3.